 - For roofing, industrial, and commercial projects: you may need up to the maximum of 410 feet of hose.

-An alternate solution could also be a cart system.
+If you need more hose capacity, you might want to consider using a cart system.
 These are very common in big cities where companies are doing high rises.

 Pro Tips for Investing in Insulation Equipment for Your Rig/Trailer:

 - Choose the correct size of heaters to allow for longer seasons and maintain higher flow rates.

 - Invest in an equipment manufacturer that has parts and service repair options to reduce downtime during an equipment failure.

 - Work with a supplier that can support your investment promptly.
 Lack of support is a #1 concern because when your equipment is down, your company is down.